Last Updated October, 2021

 If you are considering visiting Key West for the winter holidays, the warmest time to visit is January and February.
 This is the time when the weather is perfect and crowds subside.

 If you are out of winter vacation ideas in the US but still want a unique warm place without leaving the country, consider the beautiful Virgin Islands in the Caribbean.

 St. Thomas, St. John, and Santa Cruz US Virgin Islands are three very small, mountainous islands.
 But they are rich in lush tropical vegetation with many coves and bays, offering beautiful beaches with white, fine sand.
+St. John’s Trunk Bay, for example, is one of the prettiest beaches in the world.
 The islands are sparsely populated with the only large settlement in Charlotte Amalie on St. Thomas island.